-When you do not have any of the investments or the expenses under Section 80C, can you still save tax?
+When you do not have any of the investments or the expenses under Section 80C, is it still possible to save tax?
 The answer is yes.
-There are many tax-saving options other than 80C included in the Act.
+The Income Tax Act provides several tax-saving options other than 80C.

 Tax-saving Schemes Other Than 80C